jstz-dev/jstz/docs/quick_start.md

 Currently we're supporting two kinds of accounts:

-- Normal - where we store the cryptographic key pairs in the extensions storage
+- Local Storage - The wallet stores the cryptographic key pairs in the extension's local storage

-- Passkey based account
+- Passkeys: You store the keys on a separate device such as a mobile device, hardware key, or password manager and allow the wallet to access them to sign transactions

+Local storage is appropriate for development work, but if you uninstall or lose the wallet, the keys are gone.
+Passkeys are better for long-term use of a key because the key persists on the separate device.
-The only difference is where private key is being stored and who's doing the signing.
-In case of the _normal_ extension is responsible for storing and signing.
-Where passkeys accounts store their private key on a device specified by user during the creation of the passkey.
-We're using `Web Authentication API` which is handled by the browser so you can store passkeys on whichever device you want eq.: your phone, hardware key, you password manager.
+The Jstz wallet uses the `Web Authentication API` which is handled by the browser so you can store passkeys on any device that supports this API.

-To create a passkey account you just select "Create Passkey Wallet" on the initial/add wallet page.
+To create a passkey account, select "Create Passkey Wallet" on the initial/add wallet page.

 <div style={{maxWidth:400}}>
 <Image img={require('./static/img/quick_start_wallet_passkeys.png')} alt="The development wallet showing a new passkey account"/>